 Unit Leaders play a crucial role in supporting Scout-led initiatives.
 While the troop is Scout led, adults provide guidance, mentorship, and ensure safety.
-Adults should avoid micromanaging and allow the Scouts to take the lead.
+Adults should avoid micromanaging and allow Scouts to take the lead.

-All adults staying in camp must have valid Youth Protection certification.
+All adults staying in the camp must have valid Youth Protection certification.
 A printed copy of the Certificate should be attached to the adult's medical form which is turned into the Camp Medic upon Check-In.

-All adults staying in camp must be registered.
-Adults can register online (Online Registration Is Live Across Scouting Nation - Scouting Wire : Scouting Wire) or by filling out a form (524-501.pdf (scouting.org).
-All adults must have a printed and signed copy of the Aloha Council Code of Conduct (
+All adults staying in the camp must be registered.
+Adults can register by filling out a form (524- 501.pdf (scouting.org) or online via a link provided by your unit.

+All adults must have a printed and signed copy of the Aloha Council Code of Conduct (click here) turned in with their health forms and YPT certificate at check-in.